midhunkalarikkal/FullDomain/Notes/React.md

 Example scenario
 ----------------
-If we need to modify ccart that is writing when we click the button
+If we need to modify cart that is writing when we click the button

 1. we need to **dispatch** an **Action**